MateuszKubuszok/ScalaOnAndroid/README.md

-# Optimizing heavy web services
+# Scala on Android

-Presentation I gave at Oliwa Business Center, Gdańsk on 01.28.2016.
+Presentation I gave at Silver Tower Center, Wrocław on 09.03.2016.